 I. Urbanization and Its Problems

-Transport a person from the 21st century to any large city two centuries ago and what will she notice first?
-One of the first things she would probably notice is the stench.
-The world reeked of the unwashed, animal waste, sewage, smoke, rotting offal, and piles of uncollected garbage – truly, the wretched refuse of civilization.

-Paul Seabright (2004) quotes modern writer Patrick Susskind (1988), who vividly describes the atmosphere of early Paris:

-In the period of which we speak [18th century Paris], there reigned in the cities a stench barely conceivable to us modern men and women.
-The streets stank of manure, the courtyards of urine, the stairwells stank of moldering wood and rat droppings, the kitchens of spoiled cabbage and mutton fat; the unaired parlors stank of stale dust, the bedrooms of greasy sheets, damp featherbeds, and the pungently sweet aroma of chamber pots…People stank of sweat and unwashed clothes; from mouths came the stench of rotting teeth…The rivers stank, the market places stank, the churches stank, it stank beneath the bridges and in the palaces.
-The peasant stank as did the priest, the apprentice stank as did the master’s wife, the whole of the aristocracy stank, even the king himself stank, stank as a rank lion, and the queen like an old goat, summer and winter.

-You get the picture.
-Perhaps exaggerated a little; or maybe not at all.

-Although the messiness of urban life has probably been taken for granted since ancient times, the rise in human material well-being and greater literacy and communication since the 1800s (McCloskey ????) played a major role in finally transforming the urge to address negative externalities into municipal policy.
+Although the messiness of urban life has probably been taken for granted since ancient times, the rise in human material well-being and greater literacy and communication since the 1800s (McCloskey 2010: 1-2) played a major role in finally transforming the urge to address negative externalities into municipal policy.
 This essay addresses the role and the limits of urban planning based on my interpretation of the great urbanist, Jane Jacobs.

 In order to understand the role and limits of urban planning and urban interventionism, we need to look more closely at the underlying reasons behind those tradeoffs, reasons that center on the “knowledge problem” (or what Jacobs (1961: 418) refers to as “locality knowledge”) and the way that problem might or might not be solved.
 We will see that effective solutions to urban problems hinge crucially on the extent to which we appreciate the nature and significance of the knowledge problem and that, in fact, the failure of planning and interventionism in general (Ikeda 1998) is a direct consequence of the failure to appreciate or even to acknowledge the existence of that problem.

-II.1 Constructivism and “Cartesian Rationalism”

-I write this not as an authority or expert on the concept of rationality.
-I arrived at my understanding of rationality, rationalism, and reason primarily from the work of F.A.
-Hayek, knowing full well that other sources – e.g. Popper, Oakshott – are equally valid starting points.
+II.1 “Rationalist Constructivism”

+F.A.
 Hayek defines “constructivism,” or what he elsewhere (Hayek 1967: 85) refers to as “Cartesian rationalism,” as “the innocent sounding formula that, since man has himself created the institutions of society and civilization, he must also be able to alter them at will so as to satisfy his desires or wishes” (Hayek 1978: 3).
+In her critique of mid-20th-century urban planning, Jane Jacobs is attacking this sort of rationalist constructivism.